Can people truly change?

-- The resentment and the idealism
+- The resentment and idealism

-- The optimism and the delusion
+- The optimism and delusion

-Amy tries to “save” others, but struggles to change herself.
+Amy tries to save others, but struggles to change herself.
 She feels "old", but knows there's still so much time left.
-Vivid character, excellent performance.

 Mike White plays Amy's co-worker, Tyler.
-A “miserable, terrified mole”.

 Amy offers risk and adventure, and helps crack open Tyler's shell.
 He (reluctantly) assists her search for damning company documents.

-Levi (Luke Wilson) plays Amy’s ex-husband.
+Levi (Luke Wilson) is Amy’s ex-husband.

 “No one is more disappointed in me than me.”

-Levi and Amy know each other well.
+Levi and Amy both know each other well.

-She asks him, "Am I crazy?"
+At one point, she asks him, "Am I crazy?"

 “No, you’re just full of hope.

 It’s a beautiful thing to have a little hope for the world.”

 Wilson’s scenes with his mother-in-law (Helen) are also great.
 They make for an entertainingly combustible duo.

 Helen is guarded and skeptical.
 She's estranged from Amy’s sister, and haunted by her late husband’s suicide.
 She lives a solitary routine: Talking to the dog, growing flowers etc.

-Dougie is a self-described “cool guy”, full of bro-y insecurity.
-He locks horns with Amy after she questions his intelligence.
+A self-described “cool guy”, Dougie is clueless and full of insecurity.
+He locks horns with Amy after she humiliates him and publicly questions his intelligence.
 The conflict spirals into a messy HR dispute.
 Later, they become unlikely allies.

 Molly Shannon's presence in Season 2 adds a vital, positive energy.

-Amy uses Eileen to get to the private server, and Tyler and Eileen fall genuinely (and clumsily) in love.
+Amy uses Eileen to get to a private email server, while Tyler and Eileen fall genuinely (and clumsily) in love.
+Shannon nails the role.
 Perfect casting.